 And so we proceed to the other stage of the process: the tsumugi-ori weaving.
 On the upper floor of the school, 15 weaving looms line up.
 From here come the fabrics that will be used in kimonos.

 “Originally, tsumugi-ori were woven with thread spun from waste silk.
 They were the daily wear of silk farmers and other common people.
 At one time, tsumugi-ori were typified by plain weaving and simplicity of style.
 But more recently, textile artists have taken tsumugi-ori to exciting new places in terms of coloration and design.
 One such artist is Shimura Fukumi.” (excerpt from the folder of the movie “Tsumugi-ori: the art of SHIMURA Fukumi”).

 It is here that the Ars Shimura school does not let the tsumugi-ori technique die, teaching it to the next generations:

-I still find it very difficult to find words to define the work of Fukumi Shimura.
-She manages to combine mastery in making, modernity, tradition, respect, inspiration, poetry.
-All that founds the soul of Japanese culture.
-The movie above - "Philosophy of Tsumugi: The World of Fukumi Shimura" – perhaps shows better in dazzling images that escapes me in words.
+I still think that it is very difficult to find words to define the work of Fukumi Shimura.
+She can combine mastery in making, modernity, tradition, respect, inspiration, and poetry.
+All that we can find in the soul of Japanese culture.
+The movie above – “Philosophy of Tsumugi: The World of Fukumi Shimura” – perhaps shows better in dazzling images that escape me in words.

 I finish the text with the words of this amazing artist: